 Using Hair in Creating art and Mementos: A workshop on Victorian hair work with artist Sandra Klowak.

 The workshop takes place in our Visitors' Centre.
 Hair and materials included.
-Participants will learn using synthetic hair and will create a flower structure as pictured below.
+Participants will learn using synthetic hair and will create a simple flower structure.

 Photos by Saz Massey